Nashville, TN Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-In Nashville, be sure to remove any toll tags for the I‑24/40 toll lanes, take out any loose accessories or city parking permits, and have a working key ready for the carrier.
+In Nashville, be sure to clear any parking permits, remove any Nashville‑specific toll tags or fragile items, leave a key for the carrier, and take off any exterior accessories that could be damaged during transit.

-Yes.
-When you ship a vehicle to or from Nashville, TN, our carriers must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, meeting both federal and Tennessee requirements.
-We verify each carrier’s policy is active and in good standing for the entire trip, so your car is fully covered throughout the journey.
+Yes, when you ship a vehicle to or from Nashville, TN, our all‑inclusive quotes include full insurance coverage.
+All carriers we work with must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, and we verify their policies are active for the entire trip.
+This protection applies to every Nashville shipment, so your car is covered from pickup to delivery.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.